Getting Started¶

 This guide has provided you with the fundamental steps to install and use the gfw-api-python-client for making basic API requests.

-To further explore the capabilities of our APIs (4Wings, Vessels, Events, Insights, Datasets, References, etc.), please refer to the detailed Usage Guides.
+To further explore the capabilities of our APIs (4Wings, Vessels, Events, Insights, Datasets, Bulk Download, References, etc.), please refer to the detailed Usage Guides and Workflow Guides.
 These guides delve into specific use cases and demonstrate how to effectively leverage the gfw-api-python-client for your data exploration needs.

 Happy coding and data exploring!